Rising Damp Stirling

 What Causes Rising Damp?

-A damp-proof course will be installed when properties are built.
-This is designed to act as a preventative measure against rising damp by not allowing water access to the brickwork or mortar composites of the wall.
-Damp-proof courses will normally consist of materials like slate or plastic membrane which are resistant to water.
+A damp-proof course (DPC) will be installed when properties are built.
+This is designed to act as a preventative measure against rising damp by not allowing water access to the brickwork or mortar composites of the wall above the DPC.
+Damp-proof courses will normally consist of materials like slate, bitumen or plastic which are resistant to water.
 A poorly installed or damaged damp-proof course leaves your home susceptible to rising damp.
 This is a critical element towards your home being built upon solid foundations.
-No damp-proof course being installed in your home means that you have no protection against water travelling up your walls.
+No damp-proof course being installed in your home means that you have no protection against water travelling up your walls from the ground.

 How To Identify Rising Damp